Laser Etching and Engraving Glass

 What is Glass Laser Etching?

 Laser etching glass (also referred to as laser engraving or marking) is an increasingly popular solution for printing on glass products and glazing.
-Laser etching machines allow permanent high-resolution codes and symbols to be etched onto nearly any colour or type of glass.
+Laser marking machines allow permanent high-resolution codes and symbols to be etched onto nearly any colour or type of glass, from bottles and vials to glazing and other glass products.
+The precision of laser etching ensures excellent results, provided the power, speed, and focus are well controlled.

 What is the difference between Laser Etching and Engraving Glass?